 - (Really) understanding your text

-- Choosing great quotes for your Paper 2
+- Choosing great quotes for your Paper 2 (covered in a later lesson)

-- Practise past Paper 2s
+- Practice past Paper 2 exams

 Understanding your text